couchbaselabs/couchbase-lite-tests/tests/README.md

 * source venv/bin/activate
 * pip install -r requirements.txt

-Make sure to use python between v3.7 and 3.10.
+Make sure to use python either 3.9 or 3.10.
 NOT 3.11

 After that there are two ways you can install the test framework into the tests folder for consumption.
 Either: